thepranab/materials-for-max-qe2021-online-school/README.md

-# Material for Ljubljana QE summer school
+# Materials  for MaX  QE-2021 online school

-This repository collects all the tutorials and the slides used during the *_Summer School on Advanced Materials and Moleculer Modeling_* held from 16 to 20 September 2019 in Ljubliana.
+This repository collects all the tutorials and the slides used during the *_MaX School on Advanced Materials and Molecular Modelling with Quantum ESPRESSO_* held online from 17 to 28 May 2021.